corradomarzano/Kerr-Spacetime-Simulation/README.md

 # Kerr-Spacetime-Simulation
-Interactive 3D visualization of Kerr spacetime geometry using Python and Plotly.
+Interactive 3D visualization of Kerr spacetime geometry using Python and Plotly.vdsvgsdgdfasgda